tapsters/smoothie/README.md

 Smoothie
 ========

-Cute WebSocket framework for Erlang built on top of Cowboy.
+Cute web framework for Erlang built on top of Cowboy.

 Installing
 ----------